vikramkj12-dotcom/angularwebsitebuilder/README.md

 ```

 ## Notes
 - The app requires `crossOriginIsolated` to be `true` to boot WebContainer.
-Make sure COOP/COEP headers are enabled in your hosting environment.
+Make sure COOP/COEP headers are enabled in your hosting environment:
+  - `Cross-Origin-Opener-Policy: same-origin`
+  - `Cross-Origin-Embedder-Policy: require-corp`
 - Generated projects live inside the WebContainer filesystem under `generated-site/`.